 - National Council on Aging Benefits Checkup provides information on benefits for over 65 citizens with disabilities. (info)

-- Eldercare Locator is a benefit given by the U.S administration for the aged and living with disabilities.
-It offers them resources, transportation, financial help, transportation, and housing.
+- Eldercare Locator is a benefit the U.S. administration gives the aged and living with disabilities.
+It offers them resources, financial help, transportation, and housing.

 Low-Interest Loans for Disabled Persons

-If you have a disability, please apply for the Department of Agriculture housing repair loans to modify their homes to accommodate disabled individuals.
-However, there are residency and income requirements if you want to apply for this loan.
+If you have a disability, please apply for the Department of Agriculture housing repair loans to modify your homes to accommodate disabled individuals.
+However, residency and income requirements exist if you want to apply for this loan.